For the official statement of policy on this matter as passed by the Academic Senate, see:

 Sometimes students are not clear about what constitutes plagiarism.
 The King Library has put together three videos that include why and how to avoid plagiarism and what is copyright infringement and fair use.
 King Library: Plagiarism Graduate Level.

-SJSU has a license to use http://www.sjsu.edu/at/ec/turnitin/index.html/ to help detect copied work.
-Some faculty in other departments require students to submit their papers to this Web site as part of their assigned work.
+SJSU has a license to use Turnitin to help detect copied work.
+Typically this is done as part of the Canvas Assignment Manager.